koushikkhan/koushikkhan.github.io_test/_posts/2023-03-22-bash-commands-for-cloud-part-1.md

 The same operations can also be performed using redirect operator `>`.
-`date > record.txt` will write the system date time by overrwriting the file and `date >> record.txt` will write by keeping the previous records in the file.
+`date > record.txt` will write the system date time by overrwriting the file and `date >> record.txt` will write the data to the file in append mode.

 A file can be removed using the `rm` command, e.g. `rm record.txt`